-Born in Venezuela, Maria Luisa grew up attending Saint Laurent couture shows — her mother was a client — and she got married to her first husband in a dress custom-made by Pierre Balmain, a friend of the family.
-Maria Luisa, as she was universally known, first made her name in the late 1980s, when she launched one the most important fashion boutiques in the world (eponymously named Maria Luisa) on the Rue Cambon in Paris.
+Born in Venezuela, Poumaillou grew up attending Saint Laurent couture shows — her mother was a client — and she got married to her first husband in a dress custom-made by Pierre Balmain, a friend of the family.
+Universally known as Maria Luisa, she first made her name in the late 1980s when she launched one the most important fashion boutiques in the world — eponymously named Maria Luisa — on the Rue Cambon in Paris.
 This was later followed by several offshoots around Paris.

-Poumaillou pioneered the high-low mix that is the norm today and was often at hand, helping her customers select among the pieces she had curated from both established designers and young unknown talents.
-And for a time in the 1990s, Maria Luisa was one of the few places where one could find the designs of Jean Paul Gaultier and Helmut Lang .
+Poumaillou pioneered the high-low mix that is the norm today and was often at hand, helping her customers select among the pieces she had curated from both established designers and young, unknown talents.
+For a time in the 1990s, Maria Luisa was one of the few places where one could find the designs of Jean Paul Gaultier and Helmut Lang .
 Unsurprisingly, the original Rue Cambon boutique became a destination for fashion pilgrims from around the world.

-The store thrived from the mid- to late 1990s.
-But Poumaillou always ran it instinctively, without much of a business plan, and as the rise of the large luxury groups began to reshape the dynamics of the retail landscape, Poumaillou realised it would soon become very difficult to survive as an independent retailer.
+The store thrived from the mid- to late 1990s, but Poumaillou always ran it instinctively, without much of a business plan.
+As the rise of the large luxury groups began to reshape the dynamics of the retail landscape, Poumaillou realised it would soon become very difficult to survive as an independent retailer.
 Luckily, a new employer soon came calling: historic department store Printemps.

-In the later stages of her life, Maria Luisa’s sphere of influence would extend even further: from the Internet, where she had a shop-in-shop on the website The Corner, to China, where, in partnership with the Hong Kong-based Mazly Fashion Group, she was set to open up to 40 stores with the Maria Luisa name over the next few year.
+In the later stages of her life, Poumaillou’s sphere of influence would extend even further: from the Internet, where she had a shop-in-shop on the website The Corner, to China, where, in partnership with the Hong Kong-based Mazly Fashion Group, she was set to open up to 40 stores with the Maria Luisa name.
 Alongside high-end stores in major cities like Shanghai, Maria Luisa boutiques with a more accessibly-priced mix of brands were planned for China’s second- and third-tier cities.

-In a previous interview, Poumaillou told BoF, “You’re only good at what you really love.
+“You’re only good at what you really love.
 So, be true to yourself.
-Be daring and keep a very open mind.”
-Poignant words from a woman who will be much missed by all who had the opportunity to know her.
+Be daring and keep a very open mind,” Poumaillou told BoF.